wvchallenges/se-challenge-expenses/README.markdown

 # Wave Software Development Challenge
-Applicants for the [Software Developer](https://www.waveapps.com/about-us/jobs/software-developer/) career at Wave must complete the following challenge, and submit a solution prior to the interviewing process.
-This will help the interviewers assess your strengths, and frame the conversation through the interview process.
-Take as much time as you need, however we ask that you not spend more than a few hours.
+Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.

+The purpose of this exercise is to create something that we can work on together during the onsite.
+We do this so that you get a chance to collaborate with Wavers during the interview in a situation where you know something better than us (it's your code, after all!)

+There isn't a hard deadline for this exercise; take as long as you need to complete it.
+However, in terms of total time spent actively working on the challenge, we ask that you not spend more than a few hours, as we value your time and are happy to leave things open to discussion in the onsite interview.

 We prefer that you use either Ruby/Ruby on Rails or Python/Django; however, this is not a hard requirement.
 Please contact us if you'd like to use something else.